 Dan Flavin was born in New York City in 1933.
 He died in Riverhead, New York, in 1996.

-Jill Magid was born in Bridgeport, Connecticut, in 1973.
-She lives and works in Brooklyn and Amagansett, New York.
+Maren Hassinger was born in Los Angeles in 1947.
+She lives and works in New York City.

 Dan Flavin: A Retrospective